Diversity, equity and inclusion

 In 2021, we were joined on secondment by Sasha Salmon, an expert in anti-racism work with an extensive background in Government and civil society.
 Salmon heard the testimony of more than 50 people of colour in the industry to inform her Thinkpiece on Anti-Racism in the UK Film and TV Industry published in September 2021.

-In May 2021, inspired by Salmon’s work, we made three new commitments:
+Inspired by Salmon’s work, in May 2021 we made three new commitments.
+They are:

-In December 2021 it was announced that we would also ringfence 15% for Disabled beneficiaries and would review whether to ringfence for other groups in future.
+Since May 2021, we have ringfenced 30% of our total grant spend for Black and Global Majority beneficiaries.
+Following on from this, in December 2021, it was announced that we would also ringfence 15% for Disabled beneficiaries and would review whether to ringfence for other groups in future.

 The grants we are currently referring to below are our Stop-Gap Grant, available for industry workers experiencing urgent financial need, and our Sir Horace Ové Grant, available to Black and Global Majority workers to help with access to opportunities to further their careers.